apitoolkit/apitoolkit-landing/content/blog/top-8-api-documentation-tools-for-developers/index.md

 When choosing an API documentation tool, there are several key factors to consider:

-- Ease of Use: The tool should be intuitive and easy to navigate, allowing for quick document creation and updates.
-- Interactivity: Features like "Try it out" buttons, which allow users to make API calls within the documentation, can enhance the user experience.
+- User Experience: The tool should be intuitive and easy to navigate, allowing for quick document creation and updates.
+Features like "Try it out" buttons, which allow users to make API calls within the documentation, can enhance the user experience.
 - Collaboration: Look for tools that enable multiple team members to collaborate in real-time, providing features like version control and comments.
 - Customization: The ability to customize the look and feel of the documentation to align with your brand can be a significant advantage.
 - Integration: Compatibility with existing systems or the ability to export documentation in various formats can be crucial for many organizations.